Visiting Hierve el Agua: Tours, Tips, How to Get There & What to Expect

 1 – Take a Guided Tour to Hierve el Agua

 A guided tour is the easiest and most convenient option — and often the best value.
-Most tours include hotel pickup, a bilingual guide, and stops at other key attractions along the way.
+Most tours include hotel pickup, transport, and stops at several highlights along the way.

 2 – Hire a Private Driver for the day

-It’s totally possible to visit Hierve el Agua on your own — just be prepared for a longer and less comfortable journey.
+t’s totally possible to visit Hierve el Agua on your own – just be prepared for a longer and slightly less comfortable journey.

 🛻 Step-by-step DIY Instructions: